apaszke/apaszke.github.io/_posts/2015-10-07-torch-internals.md

 `TH` declares it's own function for memory allocation called `THAlloc`.
 It tries to allocate a properly aligned chunks if you allocate big blocks and handles out-of-memory errors.
 Before reading Torch's source I didn't know about the concept of allocators.
-They are just small virtual tables providing thier own memory management API (alloc, realloc, free).
+They are just small virtual tables providing their own memory management API (alloc, realloc, free).
 It's cool that you can pass an Allocator to `THStorage` or `THTensor` and construct it not only in the regular heap region, but also allocate it in the shared memory.